 - Same question as “What is Art”?

 - Pattern picture, for example, must be more than a pattern to be good.

-16. Is sufficiently free from dogma to disregard any (or all) of the above which do not apply to his own special situation
+16. Is sufficiently free from dogma to disregard any (or all) of the above which does not apply to their own special situation